 Our use of the descriptive term "fordite" in no way implies any relation to The Ford Motor Company.
 We are neither affiliated with nor endorsed by Ford or any of it's subsidiaries.
 We express no desire, nor do we attempt to represent our items as Ford Motor Company products.
 Our "fordite" inventories have been cultivated from many different manufacturers.
 "Motor Agate" is our registered trade name for this automotive enamel product.

-~ Due to a large increase in demand following some recent publicity in the New York Times, InStyle Magazine and Road & Track Magazine, we are a little behind in posting photos of new works.
+~ Due to a large increase in demand following some recent publicity in the New York Times, InStyle Magazine, Road & Track Magazine, Hemmings Muscle Machines Magazine and Classic Car Magazine, we are a little behind in posting photos of new works.
 Our Apologies.
-Please check back with us frequently as we list more of our creations, or check for our pre-order listings on some of our most popular items.
+Please check back with us frequently as we list more of our creations.
 If there is something specific that you are interested in, you may also email us at email@example.com and let us know!

 - Page 1 of 2